File a ComplaintBoard for Licensing Contractors

 Reporting Violations, Judgments & Complaints

-Whenever you report a complaint, you are considered the "Complainant" and the entity filed against, is the "Respondent".
+The one reporting the complaint is considered the "Complainant" and the contractor/licensee is the "Respondent".
 Upon receipt of your complaint documents, our legal counsel will evaluate and determine whether the Board has jurisdiction.
-Consumers will be notified by mail, acknowledging receipt of the complaint from our office, and providing you a case complaint number.
-You will not be contacted during the investigation process, unless our Legal staff determines an Investigator or Inspector needs to meet with you on specific allegations.
-In some cases, if a notarized complaint was not provided, an Investigator will be sent to obtain this from you.
-Therefore, if you send in a notarized statement with the original complaint, this could actually speed up the complaint process.
-You may supply updates to the Board during the investigation or while open with Legal, to ensure all evidence has been provided (especially, when litigation is complete).
-Complainants may only be contacted upon closure of the case (it may take over a year or more to finalize a case if it goes to a formal hearing).
+Consumers will be notified by email (or regular mail if an email is not provided), acknowledging receipt of the complaint with a case complaint number.
+You will not be contacted during the investigation process unless our attorney determines an Investigator or Inspector needs to meet with you on specific allegations.
+In some cases, they may ask for a notarized statement.
+You may supply updates to the Board during the investigation or while open with Legal to ensure all evidence has been provided.
+Complainants are typically only contacted upon closure of the case (it may take over a year or more to finalize a case if it goes to a formal hearing).

 Board Meeting Presentation